univ-of-utah-marriott-library-apple/display_manager/README.md

 | `ext<N>` | Perform this command on external display number `N` (starting at 0) |
 | `all` | Perform this command on all connected displays |

+Notes:
-Note: HDMI underscan settings can fix displays that under-render images, causing the outer edge of the screen to be left empty.
+* HDMI underscan settings can fix displays that under-render images, causing the outer edge of the screen to be left empty.
 Displays default to underscan 0.
 For more details, see [here](https://support.apple.com/en-us/ht202763).
+* Display Manager can only set underscan on HDMI screens, and not all HDMI screens are supported.
+If Display Manager cannot configure your display's underscan, see whether it can be set manually on the display's hardware.

 #### Examples